 A Quick Note On Accessibility

-Oregon is proud to share all of the coastal beaches for public enjoyment.
+We’re proud to share that all of the coastal beaches in Oregon are available for public enjoyment.
 This means that anyone and everyone can visit these shores!

 As Pacific Northwest travel bloggers, we are proud to share our corner of the world with visitors and locals alike.
 We want to give everyone a chance to visit places safely and sustainably.
 We believe that the more people that visit these places and the better equipped they are, the more advocates are created for conservation, protection, and safe access for all.